 23 February 2021

-While it doesn’t do your cat any real harm to eat grass, it is worth remembering that some gardeners use pesticides and fertilisers on their lawns and plants.
+While it doesn’t harm your cat to eat grass, it is worth remembering that some gardeners use pesticides and fertilisers on their lawns and plants.
 These chemicals are not designed to be ingested by cats and could be harmful.
-If you know your cat enjoys eating grass, switch to more natural gardening methods.
+So, if you know your cat enjoys eating grass, switch to more natural gardening methods.

 If you have an Agria Pet Insurance policy, you can access the free Pet Health Helpline, 24 hours a day, 7 days a week.
 The veterinary-trained team will advise on any concerns or queries that you may have over your pet’s health – much like the NHS 111 service for people.
 Call free on 03333 32 19 47.